Animal-assisted therapy: Physiological effects

 Edward O. Wilson's (1984) biophilia hypothesis is based on the premise that our attachment to and interest in animals stems from the strong possibility that human survival was partly dependent on signals from animals in the environment indicating safety or threat.
 The biophilia hypothesis suggests that if we see animals at rest or in a peaceful state, this may signal to us safety, security and feelings of well-being which in turn may trigger a state where personal change and healing are possible.

 Six neurotransmitters that influence mood have been documented to release after a 15-minute or more interaction with animals.
 Mirror neuron activity and disease-perception through olfactory (smelling) ability in dogs may also play important roles in helping dogs connect with humans during therapeutic encounters.

+Animal-assisted therapy has also been shown to have a positive impact on brain, neurochemical, and cardiovascular function.
+Interventions involving canines has been shown to decrease blood pressure, the stress hormones epinephrine and norepinephrine, and increase hormones associated with pleasure, like dopamine and oxytocin.

 Medical uses

-Animals can be used in settings such as prisons, nursing homes, mental institutions, and in the home.
+Animals can be integrated into settings such as prisons, nursing homes, mental institutions, and in the home.
 The techniques used depend on the needs and condition of the patient.
 Assistance dogs can support certain life activities and help people navigate outside the home.

 Assessing whether a program is effective as far as its outcomes are concerned is easier when the goals are clear and are able to be specified.
-There are a range of goals for animal assisted therapy programs relevant to children and young people, including enhanced capacity to form positive relationships with others.
+There are a range of goals for animal-assisted therapy programs relevant to children and young people, including enhanced capacity to form positive relationships with others.
 It is understood that pets provide benefits to those with mental health conditions, but further research is required to test the nature and extent of this relationship with an animal as a pet and how it differs between pets, emotional support animals, service animals, and animal-assisted therapy.

 Cognitive rehabilitation treatment

-Acquired Brain Injury survivors with cognitive impairments can benefit from animal-assisted therapy as part of a comprehensive rehabilitation treatment plan.
+Acquired brain injury survivors with cognitive impairments can benefit from animal-assisted therapy as part of a comprehensive rehabilitation treatment plan.